snowdrop/secured-example/README.md

 # Introduction

-This project exposes a simple REST endpoint where the service `greeting` is available at this address `http://hostname:port/greeting` and returns a json Greeting message
+This project exposes a simple REST endpoint where the service `greeting` is available, but properly secured, at this address `http://hostname:port/greeting` and returns a json Greeting message after authentication

 ```
 {